viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 {{% /alert %}}

 Power on  and choose a location on your Raspberry Pi, and clone the tutorial code repository.
-If you have git installed on your Pi, this is as simple as running the following command in the selected directory:
+If you have git installed on your Pi, this is as simple as running the following command in the preferred directory from your terminal:

 ``` sh
 git clone https://github.com/viam-labs/tutorial-openai-integration